McDonald's pulls fish sandwich ad about a boy whose father died

 Related: Kendall Jenner's Pepsi ad sparks backlash

-McDonald's said that while the ad has been pulled, it may appear again on Wednesday due to "the lead-times required by some broadcasters."
+McDonald's said that while the ad has been pulled, it may appear again on Wednesday due to "the lead times required by some broadcasters."

-Matt Wilson, a press officer at the Advertising Standards Authority, said the regulator would asses whether there are grounds to launch an investigation.
+Matt Wilson, a press officer at the Advertising Standards Authority, said the regulator would assess whether there are grounds to launch an investigation.

 "Complainants have objected that it is inappropriate and insensitive to use bereavement and grief to sell fast food," said Wilson.